bitfocus/companion-module-osee-gostream/README.md

   Set: 'set'
   Push: 'pus'
 ```

-A get command will request the specified parameter in the value array, the reply will be a get measage.
+A pus command is send by the switcher when something has changed, e.g. after a set command or if user pushes a hardware button on device.
-A set command will change a parameter with the value in the value array, the response will be a push command.
+A get command will request the specified parameter in the value array, the reply will be a get message.
-A push command is send by the switcher when something has changed, e.g. after a set command or if user pushes a hardware button on device.
+A set command will change a parameter with the value in the value array, the response will be a pus command.

 ```
 struct GoStreamCommand:
   id: string
   type: CommandType
-  value: (number|string)[]
+  value?: (number|string|any)[]
 ```
 each command is embedded in a packet with a header and a CRC 16 modbus sum

 ```